 - Experiential Learning

-In a COVID-cautious ILT session, you’ll likely have to do away with small group breakout sessions altogether, and getting anything meaningful out of person-to-person role-playing will be difficult, if not dangerous.
-The good news is that instructors can still rely on engaging lectures and presentations, along with large-group, physically distant discussions.
+In a covid-cautious ILT session, you’ll likely have to do away with small group breakout sessions altogether, and getting anything meaningful out of person-to-person role-playing will be difficult, if not dangerous.
+The good news is that instructors can still rely on engaging lecture and presentation, along with large-group, physically distant discussion.